By 2050, the way we move people and goods around our towns, cities and planet will be very different.

 We are living through a radical transformation of our transport system: An emerging new global fleet of passenger vehicles that are 100% electric; manufacturers committed to a date when no more ICEs will come off production lines; businesses of all types deciding en-masse to electrify their fleets and consumers committing to making their next car an electric vehicle (EV).

 It’s vital this transition accelerates.
-The transport sector currently accounts for 23% of global energy-related CO2 emissions – over half of which is from light vehicles – and is the fastest-growing contributor to climate change, according to the IEA.
-The health impacts of ICE vehicles is widespread.
+Despite efficiency improvements and electrification, transportation is still responsible for 24% of direct CO2 emissions from fuel combustion and road vehicles account for nearly three-quarters of all transport CO2 emissions, according to the IEA.
+The health impacts of ICE vehicles are widespread.
 Nine out of 10 people breathe air containing high levels of pollutants, including that from transport, data from the World Health Organization (WHO) shows.

 The good news is we already have the solutions required to deliver the transition to zero-carbon fleets at speed and scale.
 Electrification of transport is providing a vital role in helping to bend the curve of global emissions, as well as reducing local air and noise pollution.